garden-io/garden/docs/reference/module-types/configmap.md

 # `configmap` Module Type

 {% hint style="warning" %}
 Modules are deprecated and will be removed in version `0.14`.
-Please use [action](../../using-garden/actions.md)-based configuration instead.
-See the [0.12 to Bonsai migration guide](../../guides/migrating-to-bonsai.md) for details.
+Please use [action](../../getting-started/basics.md#anatomy-of-a-garden-action)-based configuration instead.
+See the [0.12 to Bonsai migration guide](../../misc/migrating-to-bonsai.md) for details.
 {% endhint %}

 ## Description

 Creates a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) in your namespace, that can be referenced and mounted by other resources and [container actions](./container.md).

-See the [Mounting Kubernetes ConfigMaps](../../k8s-plugins/actions/deploy/configmap.md) guide for more info and usage examples.

 Below is the full schema reference.
-For an introduction to configuring Garden modules, please look at our [Configuration guide](../../using-garden/configuration-overview.md).

 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.